logo

 Platforms

 PRC is fully cross-platform capable and runs on both Windows 10+ and macOS 13+ (both x64 and arm64).
-Linux support is technically possible but has not been tested.
+The developer version has also been used successfully on Linux and Intel-based macOS devices, but is not tested thoroughly.

 gRPC Architecture

-At the core of PRC is the PRC.Server, a cross-platform capable (Windows, macOS, Linux) software written in NET8 / ASP.NET Core 8 where all robot specific computations are performed.
+At the core of PRC is the PRC.Server, a cross-platform capable (Windows, macOS, Linux) software written in .NET 10 / ASP.NET Core where all robot specific computations are performed.
 The PRC.Server can host several robot simulation / control setups at the same time, though it is not designed as a cloud system for 1000s of users.

 The foundation of the PRC.Server is a set of Protobuf files that define the communication between the server and the various clients.
 Software such as the NuGet Gallery | Grpc.Tools 2.64.0 can convert the Protobuf files into native C# code.
 For Python, these are the grpcio-tools Β· PyPI.